jervisfm/GoogleBBR-Replicating-Fig8/PITCHME.md

 +++
 #### Our Results
 - CUBIC achieves slightly better throughput than BBR for extremely low loss rates.
-- BBR throughput drop until about 45% loss unlike the original paper.
+- BBR throughput does not drop until about 45% loss unlike the original paper.
     - This is likely due to a difference in the implementation of the loss process in Mahimahi vs. the `netem`-based emulation used by the authors.